-Closer to Home Project: Out of County Placements for Adults with a Learning Disability were initially scheduled to be submitted to Cabinet in spring 2020, however, the subsequent onset of the Covid-19 pandemic and related UK-wide lockdown meant that submission of this report was delayed.
+Closer to Home Project: Out of County Placements for Adults with a Learning Disability

+This year, the Committee submitted an inquiry surrounding the transition process for out of county placements for adults with a learning disability.
+The inquiry's findings were initially scheduled to be submitted to Cabinet in spring 2020, however, the subsequent onset of the Covid-19 pandemic and related UK-wide lockdown meant that submission of this report was delayed.